 RNA is structurally different from DNA.
 For this reason, RNA also has some specific functions that DNA cannot do.
 These functions manifest as different RNA types also, which we will look into next.

 a.
-Types of RNA and their Functions.
+Types of RNA and their Functions

 i.
-Messenger RNA – Delivering Instructions from the DNA.
+Messenger RNA – Delivering Instructions from the DNA

-The kind of RNA that encodes for amino acid sequences is called messenger RNA (mRNA) because it conveys instructions from DNA to the translation mechanism of the cell. mRNA is transcribed from DNA with the information within used to translate into polypeptides.
+The kind of RNA that encodes for amino acid sequences is called messenger RNA (mRNA) because it conveys instructions from DNA to the translation mechanism of the cell. mRNA is transcribed from DNA with the information used to translate it into polypeptides.

-In prokaryotic cells without a nucleus, both transcription and translation occur in the cytoplasm.
+In prokaryotic cells without a nucleus, transcription and translation occur in the cytoplasm.
 In eukaryotic cells, however, the mRNA must first exit the nucleus via nuclear pores and enter the cytoplasm where proteins wait for instructions for translation.

 Eukaryotes modify and process mRNA before they leave the nucleus.
 One way is adding additional sequences on the ends of the RNA template as either a small cap at the 5’ end or a long tail at the 3’ end.
-These facilitate the export of mRNA from the nucleus and protects mRNA from degradation.
+These facilitate the export of mRNA from the nucleus and protect mRNA from degradation.

 Another kind of RNA processing is necessary because most of the sequences in the RNA interrupt the nucleotides that code for amino acids or they don’t code for anything.
 It’s like nonsense words were put randomly within a story.
 These internal non-coding regions are called introns and must be removed.
-The remaining sequences, which are the expressed parts of the gene called exons, are then pasted together.
+The remaining sequences, the expressed parts of the gene called exons, are then pasted together.

 This cut and paste mechanism is called RNA splicing and ensures no error in the process occurs.

 ii.
-Transfer RNA – Picker of Proteins.
+Transfer RNA – Picker of Proteins

 Translation involves more elaborate mechanisms than transcription but requires the processed mRNA.
 Once present, other enzymes and energy are used to translate this mRNA into proteins.